The Role of Initialization in 3D Gaussian Splatting: Evaluation protocol

-\PAR{Monocular Depth Initialization.} To provide another practical initialization baseline, we implement our own initialization method which produces a point cloud with the aid of per-image monocular depth predictions.
+\PAR{Monocular depth.} To provide another practical initialization baseline, we implement our own initialization method which produces a point cloud with the aid of per-image monocular depth predictions.
 Specifically, we use Metric3Dv2~\cite{metric3dv2} with the DINOv2-reg ViT Large backbone~\cite{vit, dinov2, vits_need_registers}.
-Our pipeline has the following high-level steps: (1) a monocular depth predictor is invoked for each input image; (2) the predicted depth map is aligned to the SfM point cloud using LO-RANSAC~\cite{lo-ransac}, this alignment is then refined via linear interpolation of the depth range, following~\cite{depth_densifier_github}; (3) world-space points are created for a subset of the image pixels; and (4) we apply the floater removal method implemented in~\cite{depth_densifier_github} to filter out noise in front of the cameras.
+Our pipeline has the following high-level steps: (1) the depth predictor is invoked for each image; (2) predicted depth maps are aligned to the SfM point cloud using LO-RANSAC~\cite{lo-ransac}, this alignment is then refined via linear interpolation of the depth range, following~\cite{depth_densifier_github}; (3) world-space points are created for a subset of the image pixels; and (4) we apply the floater removal method implemented in~\cite{depth_densifier_github} to filter out noise in front of the cameras.
 In cases when the number of input images is large, we select at most 300 cameras with the K-means clustering approach used in~\cite{edgs}.
-We describe our implementation in more detail in the supplementary material.
+We provide details in \cref{monodepth_details} of the supplementary material.
+We refer to this method as ``Monodepth'' or ``M.D.'' in further text and figures.